2019 Tampa Bay Buccaneers season: Week 14: vs. Indianapolis Colts

 The Buccaneers overcame 4 turnovers and a 14 point deficit to defeat the Colts 38-35 en route to their first 3-game winning streak since 2016.
 Jameis Winston set a career best and Buccaneers single game record for the most passing yards in a home game with 461 total yards (456 passing, 5 rushing), 5 total touchdowns (4 passing, 1 rushing), and 3 interceptions (one returned for a touchdown).
 Winston also broke the franchise record for passing yards in a single season that he set in 2016.
-Despite the win, which improved the team to 6–7, Tampa Bay was eliminated from postseason contention when the Minnesota Vikings also won that day.
+Despite the win, which improved the team to 6–7, Tampa Bay was eliminated from postseason contention for the 12th year in a row after the Minnesota Vikings also won that day.

 Week 15: at Detroit Lions

 Jameis Winston became the first player in NFL history to have consecutive games of 450 yards passing as he threw for a career best 458 yards, 4 touchdowns, and 1 interception en route to breaking the franchise record for touchdown passes in a season that he set in 2016 with his 30th and the Buccaneers won their 4th straight game.
 Breshad Perriman set career bests in receiving yards and touchdowns as he caught 5 passes for 113 yards and 3 touchdowns.
 Shaquil Barrett tied the franchise record for sacks set by Warren Sapp in 2000 with 16.5.